joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 Give it a firm press because you want the pleats to still be there after you wash your trousers (so you can see where to press them again).

->In the industry, chemicals are applied along the creaseline before it is pressed together.
+>In the industry, chemicals are applied along the crease line before it is pressed together.
 Some tailors use some sort of wooden hammer and anvil to bang the fibers in a permanent crease.

 Depending on your fabric, your crease might last longer, but ultimately, you can't expect to have a crease that can withstand a few washes without being reapplied.